 After the harvest, the temporary lines were removed.
 I remember not being able to lift my head because the tubes in my neck were keeping my muscles tight.
 When the tubes were removed, one of the nurses put a giant sandbag on my neck to make sure I didn't bleed out.
 I sat in the chair with this 10lb sandbag on my neck for 30 minutes before I could leave.
 I was lucky enough to have my scars heal decently, so unless someone is looking closely, they'd never see the incisions.

-cells, and I was so fucking proud of myself and my body.
+The nurses said they had harvested millions of stem cells, and I was so fucking proud of myself and my body.
 This was a triumphant moment for me, even though my treatment was far from over.

 I wanted to share this photo today, as a way to start a conversation with my friends, family and other people who have gone through a stem cell transplant and cancer.
 Part of my recovery is acknowledging that I had cancer and that my life will forever be a little different.
 I need to talk about it, connect and share my experiences.